jdevevey/refined-haetae/README.md

+# Refined LWE Estmations for HAETAE

+This repository is a fork of:

 # A Sage Toolkit to attack and estimate the hardness of LWE with Side Information

 This repository contains the artifacts associated to the article